How I "Do" Polyamory

 But there are certain things about relationships that, in my observation, people have a tendency to make assumptions about.
 And identifying these (often tacit) assumptions, for the purpose of discussing them with each other, is a very important part about negotiating relationships.
 People often talk about how many hours each person is allowed to spend on dates, or whether anyone will or will not have access to the family checking account.
 And I think that misses the point, which is the underlying assumptions about what a relationship is and how people see any particular relationship.

-Here are some things that each person in a relationship, regardless of primary/secondary or any category status, should discuss with each other.
-It is particularly important for people who are being labled "secondary" (especially labled as such because they are dating married people) to discuss, not just with their partner, but with the primary(s) as well.
+Here are some things that each person in a relationship, any kind of relationship but especially any kind of non-monogamous relationship, should discuss with each other.
 Also, you should be VERY careful to have this discussion in the present tense, and do not construct a contract that will lock the participants into a role or a set of limitations that do not allow for changing circumstances.
 This should be a DESCRIPTION of how the participants see the relationship right now, not a PRESCRIPTION for how the relationships "should be".

 skip the Outline

 This Discussion is intended to apply to a single relationship between two people.
 All other partners of the Two Parties should participate in the Discussion when possible, but the Discussion is intended to cover only one partnership at a time.
 All other partnerships should have their own Discussions, which may cover these same topics, and may reference other Discussions.
 The point of this Discussion is to be as clear and as explicit about Expectations of the Relationship between two Parties, since these Expectations are often overlooked, ignored, assumed, or tacit Expectations.